-What is NPHP1, and how do changes in NPHP1 affect the kidneys?
+What is NPHP3, and how do changes in NPHP3 affect the kidneys?

-- The NPHP1 gene is involved in maintaining the normal function of cell structures that allow cells to communicate with each other and their environment. - Maintaining this communication is very important for the normal growth and function of cells. - When this gene becomes faulty, abnormal cell growth occurs, resulting in the formation of fluidfilled sacs called cysts. - The growth of these cysts causes the kidney to become scarred and inflamed, and the kidney is unable to function correctly. - Early signs and symptoms include increased urination and thirst.
-Later, anaemia, extreme tiredness, nausea and weakness may develop. - Kidney failure will eventually occur, usually around 13 years of age.
+- The NPHP3 gene is involved in maintaining the normal function of cell structures that allow cells to communicate with each other and their environment. - Maintaining this communication is very important for the normal growth and function of cells. - When this gene becomes faulty, abnormal cell growth occurs, resulting in the formation of fluidfilled sacs called cysts. - The growth of these cysts causes the kidney to become scarred and inflamed, and the kidney is unable to function correctly. - Early signs and symptoms include increased urination and thirst.
+Later, anaemia, extreme tiredness, nausea and weakness may develop. - Kidney failure generally occurs around 19 years of age, but can also occur much earlier.